sionalarsen-sys/ssh_guard/README.md

 done
 ```

-The use of uniq -c provides an immediate tally of attempts per IP, allowing for precise threshold enforcement.
+The use of `uniq -c` provides an immediate tally of attempts per IP, allowing for precise threshold enforcement.

-3. Reviewing Audit Logs
+### 3\.
+Reviewing Audit Logs
-The resulting audit_log.txt provides a forensic timeline of actions taken, ensuring the security team has a clear record of blocked threats:
+The resulting `audit_log.txt` provides a forensic timeline of actions taken, ensuring the security team has a clear record of blocked threats:

 ```text
 [2026-03-25 14:10:01] ACTION: Blocking 172.16.0.45 (12 failures detected)
 [2026-03-25 14:10:05] NOTICE: 192.168.1.20 is whitelisted.
 Skipping.
 [2026-03-25 14:12:30] ACTION: Blocking 10.10.5.122 (8 failures detected)
 ```
+## 🗺️ Roadmap & Future Enhancements

+While the core analysis engine is functional, the following features are planned for future releases to improve system hygiene and performance:

+* **Log Rotation & Cleanup:** Implementing a "Cleanup" routine to compress or archive `master_fail_log.txt` after processing to prevent disk space exhaustion.
+* **Active Firewall Integration:** Transitioning from "Logging-only" mode to active mitigation using `nftables` or `iptables` API calls.
+* **Discord/Slack Webhooks:** Adding real-time notifications to alert administrators when a high-priority block occurs.
+* **Config Validation:** Adding a pre-flight check to ensure the user-provided paths in `ssh_guard.conf` have the correct read/write permissions.

 ## 🤝 Attribution and Professional Disclosure

 ### Base Repository/Code Reference